ssilverman/TeensyDMX/README.md

 7. Functions that previously did nothing or ignored the values on bad input now return a `bool` to indicate success or failure.
 8. Teensy 4 support.
+9. Added a way to know when the zero returned by `Receiver::get` and `Receiver::get16Bit` was because the channel was out of range of the last packet.
-9. Added a new "Keep Short Packets" feature that provides access to any packets that are too short in duration, less than 1196us.
+10. Added a new "Keep Short Packets" feature that provides access to any packets that are too short in duration, less than 1196us.
 Accompanying this are: a way to enable and disable the feature and a way to tell whether a packet is too short.
-10. Improved IDLE and timeout handling logic in the receiver.
+11. Improved IDLE and timeout handling logic in the receiver.

 ## The TODO list